lipelopesoliveira/pyCOFBuilder/README.md

 Deleted data\bb_lib\C3_BENZ_CHO_OH.xyz
 ```

-For more exemples see _examples/_ and the [docs](https://github.com/lipelopesoliveira/pyCOFBuilder/examples.html)
+For more examples see _examples/_ and the [docs](https://github.com/lipelopesoliveira/pyCOFBuilder/examples.html)
 for the complete explanation of implementation and functionalities.